 (Garden + light refreshments)

 No charge for coach driver and tour leader

-(Alternative catering can be tailored to group requirements at extra cost)
+(Alternative catering can be tailored to group requirements)

 Please ask for further information

 (All prices are inclusive of VAT)

 Please allow approx. 2 hours for the visit

 Ample coach parking and easy access (short distance from Llanfair PG and Beaumaris).
 Less than 5 minutes from the A55

 Please note that some of the garden areas are not suitable for less abled people due to steep inclines on gravel paths.
 These areas are not suitable for wheel chairs or motorised chairs.
 Please telephone for further information 01248 717174

 The Plas Cadnant Estate can be found nestled in the landcape between Menai Bridge and Beaumaris on Anglesey, North Wales.